September 10, 2021

 The evaporator coil is located inside a home.
 Liquid refrigerant is pumped into this coil to evaporate and draw heat from the air being blown across the coil.

 Have your evaporator coil cleaned periodically.
 Dust and build up will restrict heat transfer capabilities and reduce air flow down the ducts.
 Dirty coils can increase operating costs while reducing comfort.

 Dirty Condenser Coil

-If you have any questions about your air conditioner or want to speak to a specialist, call Applewood today to speak to a specialist or to schedule an appointment.
-Applewood is open 6am to 10pm 7 days a week to serve you at your convenience with NO overtime charges.
+If you have any questions about your air conditioner, your HVAC system or want to speak to a specialist, call Applewood today.
+You can also schedule an appointment online.
+Applewood is open 6am to 10pm 7 days a week to serve all your air conditioner needs at your convenience with NO overtime charges.